Greater Pittsburgh Soap Box Derby

 the efforts of the Works Progress Administration (WPA), Derby Downs became a reality.

-the exception of during World War II, youngsters from throughout the United States and several foreign countries have gone
+with the exception of during World War II, youngsters from throughout the United States and several foreign countries have

 THE GOALS OF THE SOAP BOX DERBY